mwhudson/subiquity/DESIGN.md

  * `schedule_task` (a wrapper around `create_task` / `ensure_future`)
  * `run_in_thread` (just a nicer wrapper around `run_in_executor`)
-    * We still use threads for HTTP requests (this could change in the future I guess) and come compute-bound things like generating error reports.
+    * We still use threads for HTTP requests (this could change in the future I guess) and some compute-bound things like generating error reports.
  * `SingleInstanceTask` is a way of running tasks that only need to run once but might need to be cancelled and restarted.
    * This is useful for things like checking for snap updates: it's possible